pavanvidem/training-material/topics/microbiome/tutorials/metagenomics-assembly/tutorial.md

 - **different tools** like MetaSPAdes and MEGAHIT

 Once the choices made, metagenomic assembly can start:
-1. Input data are assembled to obtain contigs and sometimes scaffolds
+1. Input data are assembled to obtain contigs and sometimes scaffolds.
-2. Assembly quality is evaluated with various metrics
+2. Assembly quality is evaluated with various metrics.
 3. The assembly graph can be visualized.

-Once all these steps done, we can move to the next phase to build Metagenomics Assembled Genomes (MAGs): binning
+Once all these steps done, we can move to the next phase to build Metagenomics Assembled Genomes (MAGs): [metagenomic binning](../metagenomics-binning/tutorial.md).